About Our Alaskan Malamute Puppies

 We are not currently offering full registration for breeders at this time as we are establishing our own lines and feel we have more work to do before we offer this.
 We also protect other breeder’s lines and abide by strict contractual agreements, and will always consult with them prior to offering breeding rights.
 Many years of hard work and experience is involved in these lines, and we take that very seriously.

 Our dogs will NEVER know a life where profit means more than their own well-being and happiness.

-If you purchase a puppy from us, and then decide that you cannot properly care for him/her during any point in time, ALWAYS contact us first before the health or well-being of the dog is affected, or before bringing the dog to a shelter or giving him/her to someone who may not be able to properly provide care.
-Failure to do so puts you in direct breach of contract per the terms of our agreement.
+If you purchase a puppy from us, and then decide that you cannot properly care for him/her during any point in time, you MUST contact us first before the health or well-being of the dog is affected, or before bringing the dog to a shelter or giving him/her to someone who may not be able to properly provide care.
+Failure to do so puts you in direct breach of the terms of our agreement.
 When re-homing a Mal, there are many things to consider, for the sake of everyone involved.
-Allow us to help you in the process, and if possible, we will accept the dog back into our own care.
+We must be involved in this process, and if possible, we will accept the dog back into our own care, even if temporarily, until we find a new suitable home.
 Many times people will just sell a Mal they can no longer care for, hoping to recoup some of the monetary investment they have made.
 Let me assure you, this is not always in the best interest of the Malamute.
 No animal is “without rights”, please know this as a FACT, not merely a belief.
-The goal is to provide these dogs with a safe, healthy, and well-balanced FOREVER HOME.
-That is, and always should be, the 1st priority of any animal owner.
+We never charge anything to re-home one of our pups, they are never sold “twice”.